eye-division/madiacharya/_sculpture/2-current-2.md

 title: Small Obsessions
 _hide_content: true
 description_markdown: >-
-  ‘Tiny Obsessions’ series&nbsp; involves found objects and materials juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and ornamental.
+  ‘Small Obsessions’ series&nbsp; involves found objects and materials juxtaposed with smaller natural forms such as charred wooden blocks eroded by the sea.&nbsp; The more intimate scale of these works makes them feel more precious and ornamental.
 Incorporating intricate bead work and aspects of Indian miniature painting is a way connecting with my cultural heritage and deliberately slowing down the creative process in a world where things seem to